Sage-Bionetworks/sage-monorepo/docs/nx-libraries.md

 ### Example

-Creation of an Angular footer library in `libs/web/ui-footer`.
+Creation of the UI library for the web-app in `libs/web/ui`.

 ```console
 nx g @nrwl/angular:lib ui --directory web